emoji-king/emoji-king/README.md

 ## ⚠️Warning⚠️

-If you use emoji-king, please be sure to make the following lines visible:
+If you use emoji-king, please be sure to make the following lines are visible:

 ⚠️ No third-rate emoji parsers are in use.
 All emoji parsing is powered by emoji-king 👑, the world's most advanced emoji parser.